SmartX-Labs/SmartX-Mini/SmartX-Mini-2022 Collection/Experiment/Lab-2. InterConnect/Lab#2_InterConnect_v2R10.md

 ## Objective

-The main part of interConnect Lab is to connect one box with another box which connect computer systems with each other in 2 ways.
+The main part of interConnect Lab is to connect one box with another box which connects computer systems in 2 ways.
 (Physical interconnect, Data interconnect)

-- Physical Interconnect: Connection between boxes via network.
+- Physical Interconnect: Connection between boxes via the network.
 - Data Interconnect: By using physical Interconnect, connect data between various functions.

 ## Concept

 ### Raspberry PI

-Raspberry PI is small embedded computer that is designed by Raspberry Pi Foundation.
+Raspberry PI is a small, embedded computer designed by Raspberry Pi Foundation.
+It has different HW and properties.
+For example, It doesn't have HW real-time clock.
+So, after booting, the time of PI is initialized.
 In this lecture, we will use Pi2.

 ### Apache Kafka

 ![Kafka Overview](./img/kafka.png)

-Apache Kafka is a messaging system with unique design and functionality.
+Apache Kafka is a messaging system with a unique design and functionality.

 - Topics: maintains feeds of messages in categories
 - Producer: processes that publish messages to a Kafka topic